MrPowers/express_practice/0105_install_express/question.md

-How do you install npm?
+How do you install express globally?